Key takeaways

 Roadmap considerations

-Adopt GSTR-2B auto-matching, predictive cash flow, and multi-entity capabilities, prepare for account aggregator based direct bank feeds for frictionless ingestion.
+Adopt GSTR 2B auto matching, predictive cash flow, and multi entity capabilities.
+Prepare for account aggregator based direct bank feeds for frictionless ingestion.

 Templates and Resources for Quick Implementation